How To Make An Air Mattress More Comfortable

 Get A Headboard

 Either that or just put the air mattress against the wall.
-Just something for your pillows to rest against…sleeping on an air mattress without a headboard sort of feels like you’re on an island and doesn’t let you use the entire air mattress since you have to worry about pillows falling off.
+Just something for your pillows to rest against…sleeping on an air mattress without a headboard feels like you’re on an island, and it doesn’t let you use the entire air mattress since you have to worry about pillows falling off.

 Bedside Table